MINDS-THU/HAMLET/README.md

 # HAMLET (Hierarchical Agents for Multi-level Learning, Execution & Tasking)

-HAMLET is a framework built on top of smolagents that serves as the foundational codebase for developing AI assistants.
-It provides tools and infrastructure for creating language model agents capable of decomposing and solving complex tasks through structured, multi-step processes.
+HAMLET is a framework built on top of smolagents that provides tools and infrastructure for developing language model agents capable of decomposing and solving complex tasks through structured, multi-step reasoning.
+It is currently being designed as the foundational codebase for building AI assistants within our department, supporting use cases such as general question answering, web and database search, AI-powered tutoring, and course-related problem solving.

 ## Default Tools
-The following tools are included in the project to give LLM agents the basic capabilities for file management, knowledge retrieval, web search, document processing, and image processing:
+The following tools are included to give LLM agents the basic capabilities for file management, knowledge retrieval, web search, document processing, and image processing:

 ### **File Management & Editing**
 - **[File Editing Tools](default_tools/file_editing/file_editing_tools.py)**: Complete file system operations including directory listing, file reading/writing, content modification, keyword search, and file deletion within the working directory.